jpthiele/dealii-Wiki/Gallery.md

 These images result from a constrained topology optimization problem related to the minimization of steady state thermal compliance on a 2D square plate.
 The optimization is performed on a hierarchically adapted grid:
 After completing optimization on a coarse grid level, the grid is adapted based on topology indicator derivatives and the optimization loop is restarted with interpolated topology indicator field on the (adaptively) refined grid as initial guess.
 The figure shows the global optimized topology and a selected zoomed part.

-(Origin: Rohallah Tavakoli, 9 Feb.
-2007)
+(Author: Rohallah Tavakoli, 9 February 2007)

 ## Multiphase flow